 The Debtors' operations are subject to many risks, including the risk that the Debtors will not discover commercially productive reservoirs.
 Drilling for oil and natural gas can be unprofitable, not only from dry holes, but from productive wells that do not produce sufficient revenue to return a profit.
 The Debtors' decisions to purchase, explore, develop, or otherwise exploit prospects or properties will depend in part on the evaluation of data obtained through geophysical and geological analyses, as well as production data and engineering studies, the results of which are often inconclusive or subject to varying interpretations.
-In addition, the results of the Debtors' exploratory drilling in new or emerging areas are more uncertain than drilling results in areas that are developed and have established production, and the Debtors' operations may involve the use of recently-developed drilling and completion techniques.
+In addition, the results of the Debtors' explored and have established production, and the Debtors' operations may involve the use of recently-developed drilling and completion techniques.
 The Debtors' cost of drilling, completing, equipping, and operating wells is often uncertain before drilling commences.
 Declines in commodity prices and overruns in budgeted expenditures are common risks that can make a particular project uneconomic or less economic than forecasted.
 Further, many factors may curtail, delay, or cancel drilling and completion projects, including the following:

-- delays or restrictions imposed by or resulting from compliance with regulatory and contractual requirements; - delays in receiving governmental permits, orders, or approvals; - differing pressure than anticipated or irregularities in geological formations; - equipment failures or accidents; - adverse weather conditions; - loss of title or other title related issues; and - shortages or delays in the availability of, increases in the cost of, or increased competition for, drilling rigs and crews and equipment, pipe, chemicals, and supplies.
+- delays or restrictions imposed by or resulting from compliance with regulatory and contractual requirements; - delays in receiving governmental permits, orders, or approvals; - differing pressure than anticipated or irregularities in geological formations; - equipment failures or accidents;

+- adverse weather conditions; - loss of title or other title related issues; and - shortages or delays in the availability of, increases in the cost of, or increased competition for, drilling rigs and crews and equipment, pipe, chemicals, and supplies.